AdamJHowell/paho.mqtt.cpp/README.md

 # Eclipse Paho MQTT C++ Client Library

-This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT C++ client library for memory-managed operating systems such as Linux, MacOS, and Windows.
+This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT C++ client library for memory-managed operating systems such as Linux, macOS, and Windows.

 This code builds a library which enables Modern C++ applications (C++11 and beyond) to connect to an [MQTT](http://mqtt.org) broker, publish messages, subscribe to topics, and receive messages from the broker.